-The introduction of on-site car parking, garages and carports, and vehicle crossovers is discouraged and should only be permitted where the following performance criteriastandards can be met:
+The introduction of on-site car parking, garages and carports, and vehicle crossovers is discouraged and should only be permitted where the following performance standards can be met:

-• The car parking is located to the rear of the property, and this is an established streetscape characteristic.
+The car parking is located to the rear of the property, and this is an established streetscape characteristic.

-- For a significant or contributory building, the new garage or carport is placed behind the principal of front part of the building (excluding verandahs, porches, bay windows or similar projecting features), and: - it will be visually recessive; - it will not conceal an original contributory element of the building (other than a plain side wall); and - the form, details and materials are respectful of the building, but do not replicate details of the building. - Where this is an established characteristic of the streetscape or precinct, ramps to basement or sub-basement car parking are located to the rear of the property, or to a side street or side lane boundary, where they would not visually disrupt the setting of the significant or contributory building, or impact on the streetscape character.
+- For a significant or contributory building, the new garage or carport is placed behind the principal of front part of the building (excluding verandahs, porches, bay windows or similar projecting features), and: - it will be visually recessive; - it will not conceal an original contributory element of the building (other than a plain side wall); and - the form, details and materials are respectful of the building, but do not replicate details of the building. - Ramps to basement or sub-basement car parking are located to the rear of the property, or to a side street or side lane boundary, where they would not visually disrupt the setting of the significant or contributory building, or impact on the streetscape character.